 All considered moves in your opening are called Candidate Moves.
-No matter whether the moves are for your or opponents side they are called candidate moves, because these are the candidates which are considered for your repertoire.
-You will add new candidate moves over time as you make your personal experience.
+No matter whether the moves are for your or your opponent's side they are called candidate moves, because these are the moves which are considered for your repertoire.
+You will add new candidate moves over time as you build on your personal experiences.